Introduction

 Regex (for regular expressions) is a tool to find, match, or manipulate text using patterns.
-It’s perfect for:
+It’s perfect for spotting patterns, validating input or text modifications via patterns.

 We can use this website to play with regex: https://regex101.com/